 According to shocking surveys, nearly half of the population has never been tested for STDs.
-The fertility app called Kindara asked 1,000 women and men about their opinion on ‘safe sex’, after which 44% of men and 30% of women confessed to never have been tested for sexually transmitted diseases.
+The fertility app called Kindara asked 1,000 women and men about their opinions regarding safe sex.
+44% of men and 30% of women confessed to having never been tested for sexually transmitted diseases.

-Basically, people are playing Russian roulette with their sex life and their privates.
-This is definitely something to think about the next time you are involving yourself in a one-night stand or unprotected sex with someone you do not know well.
+People are playing Russian roulette with their sex life!
+This is definitely something to think about the next time you’re considering a one-night stand or unprotected sex with someone you do not know well.

 Sexual Partners: Men vs. Women

-The question of the Number has risen so many times, mostly because of curiosity.
-However, scientists need this number to establish the risk of STDs, and according to their findings, men have sex with more partners than women.
-This means that nearly half of men have slept with more than 8 partners, which puts them at much higher risk of being infected.
+The question of your “number” is often asked mostly out of curiosity.
+However, scientists and doctors need this information to establish your risk of STDs, and according to their findings, men have sex with more partners than women.
+Nearly half of all men surveyed have slept with more than 8 partners, which puts them at much higher risk of being infected.

-Furthermore, 9% of the men in the survey said they slept with over 41 partners, which makes the risk incredibly high.
-And while these numbers raise an eyebrow, imagine our surprise when we found out most of these men have never been even tested!
+Furthermore, 9% of the men in the survey said they had had sex with over 41 partners.
+And while these numbers might raise an eyebrow, imagine our surprise when we found out most of these men have never been even tested!

-The Kindara app also found out that people are more likely to reduce the number, rather than increase it when you ask them how many partners they’ve had, especially when you ask women.
-Therefore, it is no wonder that nearly half of all women said they’d had less than 3 partners, and most of them said they had never had sex with someone before they were emotionally ready.
+The Kindara app also found that people are more likely to lowball their number, rather than exaggerate it—especially when you ask women.
+Nearly half of all women said they’d had fewer than 3 partners and most women reported that they had never had sex with someone before they were emotionally ready.

-Now, we know that this number cannot be fully accurate, since most women will hide their one-night stands when surveyed.
-Still, these statistics highlight the importance of having the STDs conversation with your partner, especially if you are practicing unprotected sex.
+These statistics highlight the importance of having STD conversations with your partner, especially if you are having unprotected sex.